njmorr/Exploring-National-Parks/README.md

 ### How it Works
 State-related data for Minnesota will be appear when the dashboard is first loaded.
 Click on any of the states to dig a bit deeper to what the National Park Service has to offer in that area.
 Some things to note:
-* Delaware is the only state in the US without a National Lands
+* Delaware is the only state in the US without any National Lands
 * California has the most trails and the most National Lands
 * The trail data (bubble chart) only includes information for 30 states